nathanrosspowell/euler/README.markdown

 ## Solutions

 Nothing here is groundbreaking, super minimal or extremely optimal code.
-The solutions are of the most part coded upto to getting the correct answer, then plopped into source control.
+The solutions are of the most part coded upto getting the correct answer, then plopped into source control.
 It's the actual completion of the problems that I'm aiming for!